peterduronelly/setting-up-your-data-science-environment/README.md

 The word *web application* should not deceive anyone.
 The Jupyter lab application runs on your laptop in your browser by using your laptop as a web server.

-Jupter notebooks can also be run using VS Code by installing the appropriate extension.
+Jupyter notebooks can also be run using VS Code by installing the appropriate extension.
 Notebooks in VS Code, however, execute codes a little slower than in Jupyter lab so we recommend using the latter for these purposes.

 To access Jupyter lab open Anaconda prompt and type
 ```bash